tiranno/cse3901_project4/README.md

 -create a template for information

--choose what javascript elements we want to make
+-deside what the redesign should look like.
+(CSS)

--will need to have the following file types: html, css, javascript, rby
+-will need to have the following file types: html, css, rby